What is a viable seed?

 It is one that is capable of germination under suitable conditions.

-- many of the seeds will germinate as you expected, or
+- many of the seeds may germinate as you expected.

 - very few will germinate.
 Time wasted.